 Cover Crops for Managing Diseases

 The impact of cover crops on pathogens—agents in the soil, such as bacteria or viruses that cause disease—can be good, bad, or nonexistent.
 This impact varies broadly depending on individual circumstances and situations.
 A cover crop can act as a host for soil-borne pathogens, or it can serve as an effective form of biological control for other plant pathogens.
 In some cases, a cover crop can reduce populations of one insect pest but serve as a host that increases populations of other insect pests.
 Cover crops can help reduce disease problems in cash crops in the following ways:

 Cover Crops for Managing Weeds

 Cover crops suppress weeds by competing for light and nutrients or, in some cases, releasing compounds that inhibit the germination or growth of weeds through allelopathy.
 Weed suppression by cover crops varies by species, management (e.g., planting dates, planting densities, tillage, and residue management, etc.), existing weed populations, and weather conditions.

 Choose the Right Cover Crop for the Climate and Season

 Sow warm season, frost-tender cover crops like soybean, buckwheat, and millet after the spring frost-free date and at least six to eight weeks before the fall frost date to ensure rapid growth and good biomass production.
-Buckwheat is one of the easiest and quickest cover crops, used primarily to suppress weeds and improve soil tilth.
+Buckwheat is one of the easiest and quickest cover crops, used primarily to suppress weeds, provide a beneficial habitat for beneficial insects, and improve soil tilth (See Figure 6.5).
 It is a warm-weather crop that can be used between spring and fall crops.
-Cowpea, sorghum–sudangrass, and most millets require really warm soil—at least 65 to 70 degrees F (18.3 to 21.1°C).
+Cowpea, sorghum–sudangrass, and most millets require really warm soil—at least 65 to 70 degrees F (18.3–21.1°C).

 Managing Cover Crops to Help Suppress Weeds